 3. Omega-3 & Magnesium Supplements

-Every single child with an ADHD diagnosis should be taking an omega-3 supplement and a mineral supplement containing magnesium.
+Every single child with an ADHD diagnosis should be taking an omega-3 supplement and a magnesium supplement.
 The brain requires these important nutrients in order to produce serotonin, which is a neurotransmitter.

 ADHD is related to low serotonin, and stimulant ADHD medications actually work by increasing levels of serotonin in the brain.
 So, it’s important the body has enough resources available to produce serotonin.